Having a dog is great fun, but there are a few things you should follow.

 - After six months of age, they must be registered with Council.
-The one-off lifetime registration fee ranges from $21 to $192 depending on whether you are a registered breeder, your animal has been desexed, or you are an eligible pensioner
+Discounts apply to this one-off lifetime registration fee depending on whether you are a registered breeder, your animal has been desexed, or you are an eligible pensioner.

 Remember, microchipping makes your dog easier to identify if it's lost.
 Be sure to keep your pet’s microchipping details up to date, and contact Council if you change your address or contact phone numbers.
 You'll also need to notify Council if your pet dies.

 Dogs need to know who is boss.
 It’s important for them to see you as the ‘pack leader’, and this makes it easier to control your dog at home, and when in a public place.

 - Teach basic commands such as sit, stay, come, down and heel.
 Training your dog will also fulfil its desire to please you.
 Pet treats are a good way to aid learning.

 - Socialise your dog from a young age.
 Expose your dog to different people and settings.
 Take it to the park, local shops or a Council off-leash area.